1

 榮使人將兵助陳餘,令反趙地,而榮亦發兵以距擊田都,都亡走楚。 榮留齊王市毋之膠東。 市左右曰:「項王強暴,王不就國,必危。」 市懼,乃亡就國。 榮怒,追擊殺市於即墨,還攻殺濟北王安,自立為王,盡并三齊之地。

 Tian Rong sent troops to aid Chen Yu and told him to recover Zhao lands; Tian Rong also raised troops to strike Tian Du, who fled to Chu.
 Tian Rong kept King Shi of Qi from departing for Jiaodong.
-King Shi's attendants said Xiang Yu was powerful and violent, and if he did not go to his assigned state he would be in danger.
+King Shi's attendants said, "Lord Xiang is violent and overbearing.
+If you do not go to your assigned kingdom, you will be in peril."
 King Shi grew afraid and secretly went to his state.
 Tian Rong, enraged, pursued and killed King Shi at Jimo, then returned and killed Tian An, king of Jibei, made himself king, and annexed all three Qi regions.

 12